Just how many normal, happy, sexy couples turn their lives of wedded bliss into sexless marriages?

 We’re told there will be bumps along the way but if true love and commitment exists, happiness and peace will prevail.
 Failure to achieve these leads to feelings of guilt.

 For those in long term sexless marriages, there’s only so much shame and guilt that can be dissolved into reality.
 If our partner doesn’t seem to care no matter how hard we try, what the hell are we to do next?

 Hi.
 I’m Michael Forman, author of SEETHINGS.

 I’m thrilled to have you here.
 I’ve had a great time bringing my sexless marriages narrative into the light so someone like you can read and understand it.

 SEETHINGS was at the core of my goal to bring human’s animal to the surface of consciousness.
-Between the inner-conflicts of sex, romantic love, guilt, desire, Faith and civility lies a Beast.
-One way or another, it will wake and take charge.
+Between the conflicts of sex, romantic love, guilt, desire, Faith and civility lies a slumbering Beast.
+One way or another, it will wake to take charge.

-SEETHINGS is deeply confronting.
-It’s also challenging and has an ending you’ll never see coming.
+SEETHINGS is deeply confronting and has an ending you’ll never see coming.
 You will be shocked.

 It’s is available in Paperback and eBook versions.
 You’re only seconds away from reading SEETHINGS in all it’s diabolical glory!